desiquinn/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+* Ans: Two parts of express that i learned about this week are Middleware and Routing

 - [ ] Describe Middleware?

+* Ans: Middleware is a function that takes in our request and response and does something to it, whether it is validation, logging, or to change it in some way.
+It can also call the next Middleware in line.

 - [ ] Describe a Resource?

+* Ans: Resources are the objects, that contain the essential data, with which we use the GET, POST, PUT, and DELETE methods on.

 - [ ] What can the API return to help clients know if a request was successful?

+* Ans: The API can return a 200 status and the body of the response, or a success message.

 - [ ] How can we partition our application into sub-applications?

+* Ans: We can split it up into components, routers, and mini databases.
+Also have our server split from the index.js

 ## Project Setup